ibmresilient/resilient-community-apps/resilientsystems.com/python/add_group/README.md

 Use Case:  Upon changing the Severity of an incident, change the owner and add members as appropriate.

-A custom action triggers when the severity is changed.
+An automatic rule triggers when the severity is changed.
 The action processor, implemented in the 'add_group.py' component, responds to this event.
 It finds the intended owner and membership from settings in the configuration file, and applies them to the incident.